 Getting past that was like everything else in life in recent times.
 2017 became a year when I lightened some of life’s load so I need to think ahead now.
 Getting an enjoyable and fulfilling work life is one thing and my zest for exploring countryside continues.
 Overseas excursions could restart yet since I am making my way through Kev Reynolds’ Walking in the Alps at the moment and there is his The Swiss Alps, The Pyrenees and Trekking in the Alps after that.
 That lot should keep me going for a while yet and I am not overlook what hill country is nearer to hand either.

 There was no doubt about the way ahead once the course of gaining height had begun.
-Swiss efficiency with regards to signposting and continued attention to the map saw to that.
-The mix of road and off-road walking was heavily swayed towards the latter there never was any recourse to threading on bare pasture like what you would find in Britain or Ireland.
+Swiss efficiency regarding signposting and continued attention to the map saw to that.
+The mix of road and off-road walking was heavily swayed towards the latter.
+There never was any recourse to threading on bare pasture like what you would find in Britain or Ireland.
 The investment in path maintenance bested what is found in those other places and the views over Grindelwald opened out more and more as I continued higher and higher.
 Even so, steady progress ensured that I was going strong until at least Alpiglen.

 Though it was the Eiger that may have drawn me, it was the rocky pinnacles of the Wetterhorn and the Mättenburg that held much of my attention as long as I had sight of them in pleasant sunshine.
 Wisps of cloud graced the mountainsides as if to foretell the way that the skies would fill with them in the afternoon before breaking up again at evening time.
 Seeing such craggy fastnesses as I did among landscape that is much tamed was no contradiction.
 All appeared to fit together surprisingly well.